Updated: Mar 7

-Have you ever had troubles with your self worth or self-esteem?
+Have you ever had trouble with your self-worth or self-esteem?

 Most people will say a big fat "YES" to this.
-Many of us have had questions about our self worth in life.
-Sometimes we wonder what value we bring to others, if we truly matter, what value we bring to the world, etc.
+Many of us have had questions about our self-worth in life.
+Sometimes we wonder what value we bring to others, if we genuinely matter, what value we bring to the world, etc.

-Often we hold ourselves to impossible standards and we forget to give ourselves a pat on the back, to look back to see how far we have come or to appreciate ourselves and celebrate the little things in life.
+Often we hold ourselves to impossible standards and forget to pat ourselves on the back, to look back to see how far we have come or to appreciate ourselves and celebrate the little things in life.

 We've all heard the quote: "One day, looking back, the little things will be the big things."

-Well, I think we can choose to start seeing those things as the big things now.
+Well, we can start seeing those things as the big things now.

 Often we can forget what truly matters to us as individuals because we get sucked into societal conditioning that tells us we have to want what society thinks is right for us.